 Many Catalans have been battling this repression ever since.
 Most recently from the Spanish dictator, Francisco Franco.
 The National Day of Catalonia was reinstated after 94 years in 1980, five years after Franco’s death in 1975.
 Catalonia today is at least an autonomous community.
 Though this is still far from acceptable for many.

-Pay your respects to the 4000 soldiers who lost their lives defending the city at Fossar de les Moreres, the eternal flame next to the church of Santa María del Mar.
+You can pay your respects to the 4000 soldiers who lost their lives defending the city at Fossar de les Moreres, the eternal flame next to the church of Santa Maria del Mar.

-Take a walk from the Arc de Triomf, down Passeig de Lluís Companys towards the main celebrations in Parc de la Ciutadella.
-Catch a concert, a poetry reading, a dignitaries speech.
-Expect to see the odd senyera being waved, the Catalan flag of nine horizontal stripes, five yellow and four red which has a legend all of its own.
+Expect to see the odd senyera being waved – the Catalan flag of nine horizontal stripes, five yellow and four red which has a legend all of its own and is one of the oldest flags in Europe.
 And enjoy the sound of Els Segadors, the official national anthem of Catalonia since 1993.

 Els Segadors, the national anthem of Catalonia

 You can listen to Els Segadors below (MP3: 1 min 50 secs).

 The more I read of Catalan history the more unfair it all seems to be.
 But then so many histories are.
 It seems clear that Britain somewhat shirked their duties at the time.
 As written in the journal of the House of Lords in 1715…